joseluistello/OldPortfolio2/about.md

 - 🌱 I’m currently learning data engineering.
 - ❤️ I'm passionate about business, especially the process of discovering growth systems, levers and motions.
-- ⚡ I love read mangas, books, tech & business blogs.
+- ⚡ I love to read mangas, books, tech & business blogs.
 - 🌩️ I have a [database](https://www.notion.so/joseluistello/resources-3b96a11183d342b889c95e9bcb1e0c7f) with resources on statistical learning, product, writing, finance and more.

 ---